Meet the Families USA staff

 Partner and Community Engagement Associate

 Maya Holcomb provides administrative and logistical support for partner engagement activities, and strengthens partner-based relationships that lead to cross-collaborative opportunities within the organization.
 She also works to develop, advance, and execute on Families USA’s core health equity portfolio.
 Before joining Families, Maya worked as a team lead with Partners in Health Engage, coordinating meetings for a grassroots network of volunteers and local Members of Congress to strengthen global health systems.
 Holcomb was also a research assistant, where she conducted literature reviews and organized data on bipartisan negotiations.
-Holcomb holds a BS in Health Society and Policy with a minor in Political Science, as well as a BA in International Studies with an emphasis in global health and a minor in Spanish.
+Holcomb holds a BS in Health Society and Policy with a minor in Political Science, as well as a Bachelor of Arts in International Studies with an emphasis in global health and a minor in Spanish.

 Lisa Holland (she/her)